sewebb/iis-styleguide/docs/01-index.md

 ## Deployment

 To be able to deploy you need to build a static version of the styleguide.
-The command `npm run build` will build the static site in the `build` directory in the root the your project.
+The command `npm run build` will build the static site in the `build` directory in the root of the your project.